Home Health Stroke: causes, symptoms, first aid, prevention

 5. Any nuts.

-6. Food rich in fatty acids - red fish, linseed oil.
+6. Foods rich in fatty acids - red fish, linseed oil.

-7. Mix of mint and lemon balm, brewed with boiling water.
+7. A mixture of mint and lemon balm, brewed with boiling water.

 8. Strawberry leaf.